What is urinary incontinence?

 - Mixed incontinence – you can experience more than one type of urinary incontinence.

-If you experience frequent bladder incontinence, you should see a specialist as it could be indicative of an underlying health problem, and it can be managed to improve your quality of life and overall confidence.
+If you experience bladder incontinence, you should see a specialist as it could be indicative of an underlying health problem, and it can be managed to improve your quality of life and overall confidence.

 What causes urinary incontinence?